pmjones/php-styler/README-UPGRADE-FROM-0.16.md

 ## Customization

 The old customization model — extending `Styler` and overriding `s*()` methods — is gone entirely.
-The new model is declarative, using three arrays on a `Format`
+The new model is declarative, using three arrays on an `AFormat`
 object: **Styles**, **Rules**, and **Parses**.

 **Before (0.16.0):**